 What Is A Bail Hearing?

-When a person is charged with a criminal offence, a police officer may decide to release them (give the person a “promise to appear”, for example) or arrest the person and bring them into custody.
+If a person is charge with a crime, the police officer may decide to release them or arrest them.
 If they are brought into custody, they must have a bail hearing within 24 hours of their arrest.

 The bail hearing is where the Crown and the accused’s lawyer present to the judge evidence of why the accused should be (or not) given bail.
 The Crown prosecutor reads the allegations from the police report and calls any witnesses to testify.
 The witness for the Crown will likely be the arresting police officer.
 The accused’s lawyer may have the accused testify.
 The main goal for the accused’s lawyer is to convince the court that the accused will obey their bail conditions and attend their court dates if released on bail.

 Family members can help through being a surety.
-When the accused’s lawyer is convincing the court that the accused should be given bail, the availability of a surety is persuasive.
+The availability of a surety can make the court more likely to grant bail.
 A surety is someone who vows to the court to supervise the accused and ensure they follow their bail conditions and are present for their court dates.
 The surety is responsible for reporting the accused person if they do not follow their bail conditions.
 To be a surety, you must:

 - Not have a criminal record;